lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   This document purposely does not specify that All-1 windows use Bitmaps with the same number of bits as All-0 windows do.
   By default, Bitmaps for All-0 and All-1 windows are of the same size MAX_WIND_FCN + 1.
 But a technology-specific document MAY revert that decision.
-The rationale for reverting the decision could be the following: Note that the SCHC ACK sent as a response to an All-1 fragment includes a C bit that SCK ACK for other windows don't have.
+The rationale for reverting the decision could be the following: Note that the SCHC ACK sent as a response to an All-1 fragment includes a C bit that SCHC ACK for other windows don't have.
 Therefore, the SCHC ACK for the All-1 window is one bit bigger.
-An L2 technology with a severely constrained payload size might decide that this "bump" in the SCH ACK for the last fragment is a bad resource usage.
+An L2 technology with a severely constrained payload size might decide that this "bump" in the SCHC ACK for the last fragment is a bad resource usage.
 It could thus mandate that the All-1 window is not allowed to use the FCN value 1 and that the All-1 SCHC ACK Bitmap size is reduced by 1 bit.
 This provides room for the C bit without creating a bump in the SCHC ACK.